Robprogram2002/DS_and_Algo_Java/src/main/resources/sedgewick_book_notes/chap1_notes.md

 **Arrays are objects**.
 In Java, every value of any nonprimitive type is an object.
 In particular, arrays are objects.

+When we create an array of objects, we do so in two steps:

+* Create the array, using the bracket syntax for array constructors.
+* Create each object in the array, using a standard constructor for each.

 An array of objects in Java is an array of references to objects, not the objects themselves.
 If the objects are large, then we may gain efficiency by not having to move them around, just their references.
 If they are small, we may lose efficiency by having to follow a reference each time we need to get to some information.